Hello, Melancholic!

 Hello, Melancholic! (ハロー、メランコリック！, Harō, Merankorikku!) is a Japanese yuri manga written and illustrated by Yayoi Ohsawa.
 It was serialized in Ichijinsha's Comic Yuri Hime from June 2019 to November 2020 and licensed for an English-language release by Seven Seas Entertainment in 2021.
-The series follows Minato Asano, a talented trombone player, and Hibiki, an upperclassman who wants her to join the band she's forming at school.
+The series follows Minato Asano, a talented trombone player, and Hibiki, an upperclassman who wants her to join the band she is forming at school.

 Plot

-Minato Asano, a tall but stooping first-year high school student, makes every effort to blend in with her peerswhile carrying a trombone, despite the lack of music groups at school.
+Minato Asano, a tall but stooping first-year high school student, makes every effort to blend in with her peers while carrying a trombone, despite the lack of music groups at school.
 However, After catching the attention of an upper-classman named Hibiki, she is persuaded to join the band Hibiki is forming.

 Media

 Manga

 Written and illustrated by Yayoi Ohsawa, Hello, Melancholic! was serialized in Ichijinsha's Comic Yuri Hime from June 18, 2019, to November 18, 2020.
 The series was collected in three tankōbon volumes released between October 2019 to March 2021.

 It is licensed for an English release in North America by Seven Seas Entertainment.